rhizome-asso/UDP-server/README.md

   type: `char[]`
   size: 4 Bytes
   A message type name.
 For now we only support `DATA` messages.
-* `number lights`
-  type: `char`
-  size: 1 Byte
-  Defines how many light sensors are used.
-* `light`
-  type: `float`
-  size: 4 Bytes
-  A floating point value representing light intensity as measured by a photodiode (or other photo sensor) and interpreted by the client.
-Each of the light sensors (number specified in number lights) is represented as a float.
 * `temperature`
   type: `float`
   size: 4 Bytes